EnableX/voice-api-inbound-video-room/README.md

+# EnableX Programmable Voice API: Inbound Calls Client Examples and Setup Guide

-# **Basic Client Examples to demonstrate Inbound Calls using Enablex Voice APIs. **
+Explore Basic Client Examples for showcasing Inbound Calls functionality using the Enablex Programmable Voice APIs.

-This example contains instructions how users can initiate Inbound Calls.
+Prerequisites:
+Enablex Application Credentials: Ensure you have your APP ID and APP KEY ready.
+Hosting Environment: You'll require a hosting environment, which can be either cloud-based or on a local machine.
+Local Machine Hosting: If opting for local hosting, make sure to install https://ngrok.com/for seamless tunneling capabilities.

+These instructions will guide you on initiating Inbound Calls, enabling you to harness the power of Enablex Programmable Voice APIs effectively.

 ## Pre-requisite
 - You will need Enablex Application credentials, APP ID and APP KEY.
 - You will need a place for hosting this application either cloud or local machine.
 - If hosting on local machine, you need to install ngrok from https://ngrok.com/

 ## Installation
 - `git clone https://github.com/EnableX/voice-api-inbound-video-room.git`